- Edit HTML

 Embed YouTube Videos

+If the video is already on YouTube, skip to Step 2.
 In order to embed YouTube videos, you will first need to upload the video, see instructions on how to upload a video on YouTube.
-If the video is already on YouTube, start with Step I.

 - Get the YouTube code to embed the video